-Importance of Baptism: Baptism is an important part of Christianity, making it critical that we recognize the meaning of baptism and its origin in Christian history.
-Jesus stated those who love him should just obey his instructions (John 14:15), and believers of the exact information of his gospel and teachings who “receive baptism will be saved” (Mark 16:16).
+Baptism is an important part of Christianity, making it critical that we recognize baptism’s meaning and its origin in Christian history.
+Jesus stated those who love him should just obey his instructions (John 14:15), and believers of the exact information of his gospel and teachings which “receive baptism will be saved” (Mark 16:16).
 A soldier should agree with and observe his commander’s orders for acceptance, and the first followers of Jesus Christ standard his command and had been baptized.
 Accepting his most vital commandment proved that they had been genuine believers of Christ’s teachings.

 Baptism in biblical instances was once very distinct from the baptism of today.
 While current church buildings regularly gently sprinkle baptismal water on infants, the bible speaks of adults making a mindful decision.
 These people believed in Jesus Christ and desired to obey his command.
 The bible is very clear that they each “went down into the water” and “came up from the water” earlier than the eunuch left rejoicing (verse 36).
 The eunuch, who without a doubt understood and desired to obey the teachings shared through Philip, was once baptized protected in the water.

 This full immersion is imperative to God’s command for baptism.
 This gesture is a forceful illustration that our sins and transgressions have to be forgiven using God.
-Full immersion helped the devoted see that God’s grace is wanted for salvation from sin-dying in their ancient way of existence going underneath and rising from the water to new lifestyles of salvation.
+Full immersion helped the devoted see that God’s grace is wanted for salvation from sin-dying in their ancient way of existence going underneath and rising from the water to new salvation lifestyles.

 Baptism offers the trustworthy a parallel to Jesus’s death for man.
 His resurrection, they upward jostle from the waters after baptism to ride in their new lifestyles (Romans 6:4).
 After this rebirth as God’s Children, believers desire to please him.
 Jesus so strongly commended the significance of baptism due to the fact his believers will acquire His real presence of eternal life in the Kingdom of God when Jesus returns (Luke 1:32-33).